AAAS Kavli Science Journalism Awards

 Society for Neuroscience Science Journalism Student Award

 The Science Journalism Student Award enables students pursuing a science or medical journalism degree to attend the SfN annual meeting.
-Two awards are granted each year.
-Recipients get complimentary meeting registration, four nights’ lodging, and $750 to help defray the expenses of attending the meeting.
+Recipients get complimentary meeting registration, four nights’ lodging and $750 to help defray the expenses of attending the meeting.
 Additionally, recipients are assigned a mentor who is an experienced professional journalist covering the annual meeting.

 SND Best of News Design Creative Competition